Sturm-Liouville operators with measure-valued coefficients: Sturm--Liouville relations

 are linearly independent.
-This is possible since otherwise $u_1$ and $u_2$ were linearly dependent in $\Lr$ and hence also in $\Deftau$ by the identification in Lemma~\ref{prop:identDeftauTloc}.
-First we show that for each $d_1$, $d_2$, $d_3$, $d_4\in\C$ there is some $u\in\Deftau$ such that
+This is possible since otherwise $u_1$ and $u_2$ would be linearly dependent in $\Lr$ and hence also in $\Deftau$ by the identification in Lemma~\ref{prop:identDeftauTloc}.
+First we show that there is some $u\in\Deftau$ such that